tenzir/tenzir/web/blog/a-first-look-at-esql/index.md

-With our own TQL, we seek to bridge the data and security analytics world, by offering an intuitive language that is easy to grasp, but that internally maps to vectorized execution on top of data frames that can easily shared with other runtimes.
+With our own TQL, we seek to bridge the data and security analytics world, by offering an intuitive language that is easy to grasp, but that internally maps to vectorized execution on top of data frames that can be easily shared with other runtimes.

 If you want to look deeper at ES|QL, check out the branch